Spring Branch Trail

 Due to the Phase One Trail's success and a desire to continue to create connected hike-and-bike trails within Spring Branch, the Spring Branch Management District is funding a Phase Two Trail to extend the Harris County Precinct 3 Emnora Trail west towards Baseball USA within the CenterPoint easement.
 The potential to connect south towards the Guthrie Center and Agnes Moffit Park will also be explored.
 See the map below for the potential route, which is subject to change.

 Receiving community input on Phase Two, including the trail location, design, and amenities, is a crucial part of this process.
-See upcoming meetings below.
+If any community meetings are planned, they will be listed below.